 If your WMS layer is rendered with labels, you’re better off using an image approach.

-If you have very accurate, scale-level-dependent styling in place for your WMS data, you’re better off using an image approach.
-The tiling visualization approach only shows data at pre-defined scale levels and does not generate images in between tile levels.
-You cannot choose the scale levels that the
+If you have exact, scale-level-dependent styling in place for your WMS data, you’re better off using an image approach.
+The tiling visualization approach only shows data at pre-defined scale levels and doesn’t generate images between tile levels.
+You can’t choose the scale levels that the

 Using BASE layers in your map

-LuciadRIA allows you to define a layer type on a layer.
+You can define a layer type for a layer in LuciadRIA.
 If you add a

-LayerType BASE to the map, the map will always snap to a tile level when you zoom in and out on the map.
-As a result, the background raster
+LayerType BASE to the map, the map always snaps to a tile level when you zoom in and out on the map.
+As a result, LuciadRIA renders the

-data will be rendered with the best visual quality, because LuciadRIA does not scale the tiles.
+background raster data with the best visual quality, because it doesn’t scale the tiles.

 |LuciadRIA renders vector data on top of the base layer accurately.
 It may scale raster layers on top of the base layer, though, if their tile tree structure doesn’t correspond with the tile tree structure of the base layer.
 It decides the tile tree structure by the bounds of the model, the size of the tiles, and the number of tile rows and columns at tile level 0.|